zhoutong818/zthucp255.github.io/update-notes.md

  Issues
 ====================
-* change top left site name to the logo
-* portfolio page "X" icon should be sticky on top right
+* portfolio page "X" icon with text and esc functional when modal just popup
-* Layout: pages and post
+*

 Notes